-Many new players seem to become stuck at the first hurdle of guitar – how to string it correctly.
+Many new players seem to become stuck at the first hurdle of guitar – how to string and tune it correctly.
 More specifically I get an email usually once a week asking about the correct order in which to string a lefty guitar.

 I personally can’t remember what it was like being a fledgling lefty guitarist so I shan’t jest!
 Not to your faces anyway…

 If you have a bona fide lefty guitar then you will find that the nut will only accept the strings if you place them in the correct order.
 By this I mean that the slots in the nut are designed to snugly fit each string, so if you tried to place the thickest string in the slot designed for the thinnest string there would be insufficient space.

 Some beginner southpaw players will take a regular right handed guitar and simply hold it left handed, without adjusting the string order.
 Although this is a perfectly viable way to play (see Eric Gales), it isn’t recommended as there is next to no instructional material out there for this style of play.
 You’ll pretty much be on your own when it comes to learning.

 If you aspire to possibly become a guitar teacher you’re also going to really struggle to find students if you don’t learn to play in standard tuning!
 Do yourself a favor and string your guitar in the fashion that I’ve set out below.

 For both left and right handed guitars the thinnest string will be nearest to the floor (when in a playing position) and from there they will increase in thickness towards you.
 On any standard tuned 6-string guitar the order of strings from thick to thin is EADGBE.
 Why not come up with a quick mnemonic to help you memorize the order?
 For example, Eddie Ate Dynamite, Good Bye Eddie.

 See below to have this information displayed in pretty colors…

 How To Tune a Left Handed Bass